 Abstract (248 out of 250).

-Giant tortoises are critical to restoration projects aimed at reviving extinct ecological interactions on defaunated tropical islands.
-On some remote islands, ecosystem services such as seed dispersal and browsing-grazing depend on key species that got extinct after centuries of human activities.
+Giant tortoises are critical to restoration projects aimed at rewiring extinct ecological interactions on defaunated tropical islands.
+On some remote islands, ecosystem services such as seed dispersal and browsing-grazing depend on key species that got extinct after centuries of human overexploitation.
 In addition to key species, the role and contributions of key individuals to different ecological processes remain largely underexplored.
 To address this gap, we combined observational and genetic techniques to analyse ecological interactions of ten reintroduced Aldabra giant tortoises on Aride Island (Seychelles).
-We assessed the ecological roles of each individual based on effectiveness in dispersing native plants and controlling exotic flora.
-We further studied individual contributions to antagonistic and mutualistic processes by identifying shifts in topological and structural roles within individual-based interaction networks.
+We assessed the ecological roles of each individual based on effectiveness in dispersing native plants and controlling exotic flora and the individual contributions to antagonistic and mutualistic processes by identifying shifts in topological and structural roles within individual-based interaction networks.
 DNA metabarcoding of tortoise scats revealed consumption of 98 plants, with native species such as Ficus reflexa and Pisonia grandis being the most frequently via browsing and grazing.
-In seed dispersal, native plants accounted for nearly 90% of seeds dispersed, with Morinda citrifolia showing the highest interaction frequency.
+In seed dispersal, native plants accounted for nearly 90% of the 11,248 seeds dispersed, with Morinda citrifolia showing the highest interaction frequency.
 Individual tortoises exhibited varying levels of effectiveness in both antagonistic and mutualistic processes.
-Topological roles showed no correlation between mutualistic and antagonistic networks, but within-module connectivity values were significantly positively correlated, suggesting consistent modular roles across antagonistic and mutualistic processes.
-Our study shows the rapid re-establishment of lost ecological interactions post-reintroduction and highlights the importance of individual-scale variability.
-We hypothesise that critical ecosystem functions depend substantially on a small number of individuals fulfilling diverse ecological roles, especially in vulnerable island ecosystems.
+Topological roles showed no congruence between mutualistic and antagonistic networks, butindividual tortoises exhibited consistent structural roles across antagonistic and mutualistic processes.
+Our study shows the rapid establishment of lost ecological interactions post-reintroduction while highlighting the importance of individual-scale variability.
+We hypothesise that critical ecosystem functions may depend substantially on a small number of individuals with diverse and contrasting ecological roles, especially in vulnerable island ecosystems with low functional redundancy.